 VecFlow™ Technology: Optimize your wastewater sludge dewatering and sludge thickening

-ALDEC G3 VecFlow™ decanter centrifuge for sludge dewatering gives you maximum performance, with minimal turbulence.
+ALDEC G3 VecFlow™ decanter centrifuge for sludge thickening gives you maximum performance with minimal turbulence.
 Low turbulence in the decanter bowl is essential for high separation performance and low power consumption.
-Alfa Laval’s unique VecFlow™ feed zone reduces turbulence by more than 80% compared to traditional decanter centrifuges and cuts acceleration power by 40-50%.
+Alfa Laval’s unique VecFlow™ sludge centrifuge feed zone reduces turbulence by more than 80% compared to traditional decanter centrifuges and cuts acceleration power by 40-50%.

 Sludge centrifuges with better separation performance

-Apart from a reduction in total power consumption in sludge dewatering and thickening, the low turbulence also improves separation performance in thickening.
-The separation is more effective than in a traditional decanter, with less break-up of flocculants, and the minimal turbulence in the sludge decanter centrifuge also reduces wear on the conveyor.
+Apart from reducing total power consumption in sludge thickening, the low turbulence also improves separation performance.
+The separation is more effective than in a traditional decanter, with less break-up of flocs.
+Additionally, the efficient acceleration to full speed reduces wear on the conveyor.

 Depending on your specific sludge-thickening requirements, you may wish to minimize polymer consumption, increase the dryness of the cake or boost capacity.

 The high separation performance in thickening and low power consumption leads to a low total cost of ownership and very short payback times.
 You often get a full return on your investment in less than one year.